 Broken, now what?

-Once your waters break, it usually means you’re going into labour (if you’re not already), so if you think it has happened, call your doctor immediately, especially if you’re pre-term or were planning to have a c-section, to determine whether it’s the real deal, a leak or a false alarm.
+Once your waters break, it usually means you’re going into labour (if you’re not already), so if you think it has happened, call your doctor immediately, especially if you’re preterm or were planning to have a c-section, to determine whether it’s the real deal, a leak or a false alarm.
 If your sac membranes have indeed broken, unlike in the movies, birth won’t necessarily happen in a matter of hours.
-In some cases, the baby might not appear for seven days, but either way delivery is inevitable.
-If you’re preterm, your doctor may also take methods to delay the birth to help your baby grow more but infection is a risk to both mother and baby.
+In some cases, the baby might not appear for seven days, but either way, delivery is inevitable.
+If you’re preterm, your doctor may also take methods to delay the birth to help your baby grow more, but infection is a risk to both mother and baby, so this will depend on mum and bub’s overall health at the time.

 Do all waters break?

 Interestingly, no!
-While it’s very rare, amazingly some babies are born en caul, where they pop out still entirely cushioned in the amniotic sac where no membranes have broken.
-Jessica Alba’s second child (her second daughter), was born en caul and named the very appropriate moniker ‘Haven’ for this very reason!
+While it’s very rare, amazingly some babies are born ‘en caul’, where they pop out still entirely cushioned inside the amniotic sac and no membranes have broken.
+Check out these 11 incredible photos of beautiful babies born in their birth sac.